Paul Steward

 At SF State Since:

-Fall Semester 2019
+2019

 Bio:

-Academically, Paul studied Business Administration at Santa Rosa Junior College, Sonoma State University, and was in a doctoral program at Saint Mary's College of California.
-His learning of social, history, and ethnic studies came from professors Dr. Dianne Smith, William Spires, Dr. Leny Strobel, and under the guidance of Dr. Greg Sarris.
+Academically, Paul studied Business Administration at Santa Rosa Junior College, Sonoma State University, and was in a doctoral program at St. Mary's College of California.
+His learning of social, history, and ethnic studies came from professors Dianne Smith, William Spires, Dr. Leny Strobel, and under the guidance of Dr. Greg Sarris.

-In practice, Paul experienced tribal business operations and the crossroads of culture through apprenticing under his father, Richard Steward, a tribal officer of Elem and a board member of such Native organizations as Lake County Tribal Health, Sonoma County Tribal Health, Ya-Ka-Ama Indian Education and Development Inc, California Indian Manpower Consortium, California Rural Indian Health Board, and working for tribes Stewart's Point Rancheria, and Fallon Paiute-Shoshone Tribe.
+In practice, Paul experienced tribal business operations and the crossroads of culture through apprenticing under his father, Richard Steward, a tribal officer of Elem and a board member of such Native organizations as Lake County Tribal Health, Sonoma County Tribal Health, Ya-Ka-Ama Indian Education and Development Inc, California Indian Manpower Consortium, California Rural Indian Health Board, and working for the tribes Stewart's Point Rancheria, and Fallon Paiute-Shoshone Tribe.